Frequently Asked Questions

 What should I know about the organization that is interviewing me?

 Everything you can possibly learn about the organization before you go in for your interview.
 Research the financials, the company/business/ agency history.
-Read the press releases on their website and in relevant periodicals and publications.
-Find out about the vision, mission and management philosophy.
-Know what is going on in the industry in general.
+Read the press releases.
+Set up social media feeds to your inbox, connect to LinkedIn, Facebook/META, Professional Association and Targeted “Groups” where jobs are posted and industry specific information is continually updated.
+Find out about the vision, mission and cultural philosophy of the company including their commitment to DEIA&B and social responsibility and philanthropy.
+Know what is going on in the specific industry in “real time”.
 You cannot be “over informed”.

 What questions do I ask when the interviewer says: ”What questions do you have for me?”

-Arrive at the interview with a prepared list of questions.
-If they are addressed during the interview then you won’t need to ask them, but if they are not, you will have them ready to ask them at the end.
+Arrive at the Zoom or In Person interview with a prepared list of questions.
+If they are addressed during the interview then you won’t need to ask them, but if they are not, you will have them ready to ask them at the end and be a “prepared” candidate!

 A few examples: